 Sweet.
 Alone.
 Time.
 Is there anything as glorious and relaxing as a pedicure?

-The pedicure being done, it’s time to walk over to the grocery store for some fully uninterrupted shopping.
+With the pedicure being done, it’s time to walk over to the grocery store for some fully uninterrupted shopping.
 It had been over a month since I’d been in here as I kept sending my unsuspecting husband on these runs for me.
 Time to REALLY get stuff done!

-I forgot my list, and brought home two boxes of frozen waffles and some peanut butter.
+I forgot my list and brought home two boxes of frozen waffles and some peanut butter.

-Though it’s continued to get easier with time to be away for work and date nights.
-I would still rather spend my time with my daughter and doing things she can tag along for than most anything else.
+Though it’s continued to get easier with time to be away for work and date nights, I would still rather spend my time with my daughter and doing things she can tag along for than most anything else.

 My husband would later inform me that I was gone for less than 2 hours on the outing that was supposed to be at least half the day.
-Sorry not sorry, honey.
+Sorry, not sorry, honey.